-10. The State-funded network of information offices is supplemented by a comparable network of environmental information offices established by NGOs called Kötháló.
-Kötháló, which at present has 18 offices countrywide, is an umbrella organization of NGOs, whose main specialization is public interest environmental consultancy.
+9. The State-funded network of information offices is supplemented by a comparable network of environmental information offices established by NGOs called Kötháló.
+Kötháló, which at present has 16 offices countrywide (and 2 outside our borders), is an umbrella organization of NGOs, whose main specialization is public interest environmental consultancy.
 Its activities cover maintenance and updating of databases, preparation of publications, organization of events, etc. In addition, Kötháló provides assistance to the public in legal matters relating to the environment.
-This network recently implemented its quality assurance system.
+This network has its own quality assurance system.

-11. The Hungarian parliament established the institution of the Parliamentary Commissioner for Future Generations pursuant to Section 27/A of Act LIX of 1993 on the Parliamentary Commissioner for Civil Rights.
-He is responsible for the protection of fundamental rights to a healthy environment, in relation to which he monitors, evaluates and verifies the enforcement of statutory provisions that ensure the sustainability and improvement of the condition of the environment and nature.
-Anyone can submit a complaint to the Commissioner in connection with the abuse of rights to a healthy environment, including NGOs.
-The Commissioner has reviewed complaints received from numerous NGOs, including those related to public participation.
-He informs the environmental NGOs on his work twice a year.
+10.In 2007 the Hungarian parliament established the institution of the Parliamentary Commissioner for Future Generations – which existed until the end of 2011 -, pursuant to Section 27/A of Act LIX of 1993 on the Parliamentary Commissioner for Civil Rights.
+Anyone may have submitted a complaint to the Commissioner in connection with the abuse of rights to a healthy environment, including NGOs.
+The Commissioner has reviewed submissions received from numerous NGOs, including those related to public participation.
+He informed the environmental NGOs on his work twice a year.
+Since the 1st of January 2012 the protection of fundamental rights so future generations as well has been addressed by one commissioner.
+The responsibilities of the deputy of the commissioner of fundamental rights, who is responsible for the protection of the interests of future generations are defined by Act CXI. of 2011.
+During its activities – particularly in cases initiated ex officio-, the commissioner for fundamental rights pays marked attention to the protection of the values laid down in article P) of the Constitution (the interests of future generations).
+According to this article, natural resources, particularly soil, forests, and water supplies, biodiversity, domestic plants and animals and cultural values are part of our common heritage, and protection and sustainment of this heritage for future generations is an obligation of the state and all of its inhabitants.
+Besides article P), the commissioner characteristically conducted its investigations in respect to the right of spiritual health, and the right to a healthy environment, but has often referred to the legal security provided by a constitutional state, and the requirements of the right to a fair trial as well.

 Are there training programmes for officials performing environmental duties and judges?